Skip to main content

 Why the capital structure broke (documented drivers, not speculation).
 Several data points repeated across filings and reporting explain why Coach’s capital structure became unstable rather than “recovering” into its leverage.
 First, ridership collapsed during the pandemic, and the recovery lagged peers: one industry report stated Coach’s 2023 ridership was about 45% of pre-pandemic levels while the broader industry reached roughly 85–90%.
 Smart Cities Dive CNN similarly reported a ~90% commuter ridership decline in 2020 and a roughly 45% level in the most recent year cited.
 CNN Business Second, operating costs were rising at the same time volumes were constrained: trade reporting pointed to higher fuel, insurance, and labor costs as compounding pressures.
 Bus & Motorcoach News

-Coach’s first-day declaration framed the distress through a liquidity lens: slow ridership recovery, ongoing operational challenges such as driver shortages, and covenant pressure under its secured credit documents. doc:1643871 In that framing, chapter 11 was not primarily a long-form plan-confirmation process; it was a sale-and-transition mechanism to keep buses running while the company transferred lines to buyers that could operate them with a different capital structure.
+Coach's First Day Declaration framed the distress through a liquidity lens: slow ridership recovery, ongoing operational challenges such as driver shortages, and covenant pressure under its secured credit documents.
+In that framing, chapter 11 was not primarily a long-form plan-confirmation process; it was a sale-and-transition mechanism to keep buses running while the company transferred lines to buyers that could operate them with a different capital structure.

 Prepetition funded debt and why it mattered for DIP structure.
-In first-day papers, Coach described approximately $197.8 million of funded debt obligations as of the petition date, including (i) secured debt under a prepetition ABL facility, (ii) unsecured debt under a Main Street loan, and (iii) amounts owed to capital lessors secured by liens on specific assets. doc:1643871 The ABL facility also supported letters of credit, which are common in transportation businesses because insurance, terminal leases, and commercial contracts often require letter-of-credit backing. doc:1643871
+In the First Day Declaration, Coach described approximately $197.8 million of funded debt obligations as of the petition date, including (i) secured debt under a prepetition ABL facility, (ii) unsecured debt under a Main Street loan, and (iii) amounts owed to capital lessors secured by liens on specific assets.
+The ABL facility also supported letters of credit, which are common in transportation businesses because insurance, terminal leases, and commercial contracts often require letter-of-credit backing.

 The following table summarizes the debt stack as described in the first-day declaration.
 Amounts are as of the petition date and reflect filing-era rounding and category definitions.